 - If an observation includes an unusual or non-standard acquisition (eg. blind offset acquisitions), include the appropriate OT Library standardized note in the program.
 The text of the note can either describe the acquisition or point to other notes within the program.
 Using these standardized notes should minimize acquisition errors and observers won't be surprised.
 See the OT library for examples of non-standard acquisitions.

 - BLIND OFFSETS: Use when targets are too faint to be acquired within 5 min of imaging.

-- Make sure that a User1 target is defined with coordinates on the same astrometric system as the science
+- Make sure that a Blind-offset (1) target is defined with coordinates on the same astrometric system as the science.

 - Offset star should preferably be within 20 arcsec of the science target.
 The accuracy of blind offsetting is better than 0.1 arcsec for offsets less than 20 arcsec.

 - For the blind offsetting to work, it is essential that the same guide star can be reached for the bright object and the science target.